 As not only a birth mother but also as an adoptee, I have learned how different situations affect us and therefore affect how we adapt to life around us.
 Growing up in a closed adoption, I struggled with many questions about my identity.
 These questions then fed into a lack of self-worth.
 I became desperate for anyone to show me attention.
 The only ones who did were boys and they gave me a temporary fix for the holes I was finding in my life.
 I felt seen, beautiful, and loved.
 Little did I know I was just the pretty thing of the day or week and easily discarded for the next.
 They did not care about me or believe in my worth.
 Pretty soon, I believed that I was worth nothing more than to be owned, desired, and discarded by men.
 It’s not a mystery how I faced an unplanned pregnancy by age 18 and two by age 21.
 It breaks my heart to think back on the girl I used to be; she was so alone, misunderstood, and broken.
 I had no idea that I was worth so much more, that I could be so much more, and that I could rise up from my brokenness and flourish.

 Unfortunately, it took me until I was about 25 to wake up and fight for myself.
 The point of all of this is I don’t know your situation and I will never understand what it’s like to be in your exact shoes; however, I do understand brokenness, hurt, and a heavy past.
-We are all a little broken in some manner, but we are phoenixes who rise up from the ashes of our past to burn a new path of strength and resilience as birth mothers.
+We are all hurt in some manner, but we are phoenixes who rise up from the ashes of our past to burn a new path of strength and resilience as birth mothers.
 We can take things as they are and decide if parenting or adoption is the right next step.
 No matter how far we tumble toward the bottom, we can always muster up the strength to rise back up.
 I know that no matter your situation, you made the choice you did for a reason.

 I Will Never Fully Understand Your Grief